nnonickreal/openqore-sdk/README.md

 # now that the firmware has finished building; if there are no errors you can load it to your headphones

-# you may want to back up the firmware currently on the headphones - it will be deleted when the new firmware is loaded on:
-./backup.sh

-# or do it manually by :

 # assuming that your serial port is 0, run the following to commands to program the headphones.
 bestool write-image out/openqore_alpha/openqore_alpha.bin --port /dev/ttyACM0
 ```